RunestoneInteractive/rs/docs/source/left_to_merge.rst

 be push-able to our docker container registry and or the public docker container registry

 To build all of the docker containers and bring them up together.
-You can run the ``build.py`` script in the top level directory.
-The dependencies for the build.py script are included in the top level ``pyproject.toml`` file.  ``poetry install --with=dev`` will install everything you need and then you may will want to start up a poetry shell.
-The ``build.py`` script will build all of the Python wheels and Docker images, when that completes run ``docker-compose up``.
+You can run the ``build`` command in the top level directory.
+The dependencies for the build command are included in the top level ``pyproject.toml`` file.
+The command is added to your path when you run ``poetry install``  ``poetry install --with=dev`` will install everything you need and then you may will want to start up a poetry shell.
+The ``build --core full`` command will build all of the Python wheels and Docker images, when that completes run ``docker-compose up``.
 You can also run ``docker-compose up`` directly if you have already built the images.

 .. code-block:: bash

-   poetry run ./build.py --help
-   Checking your environment
-   Usage: build.py [--verbose] [--help] [--all] [--push] [--one <container>] [--restart]
-         --all build all containers, including author and worker --push push all containers to docker hub --one <container> build just one container, e.g. --one author --restart restart the container(s) after building
-         --help print this message
+   build --help
+   Usage: build [OPTIONS] COMMAND1 [ARGS]...
+[COMMAND2 [ARGS]...]...

+   Build the wheels and Docker containers needed for this application build wheel image restart build wheel image push build --service author --service worker wheel image restart build push -- push the built images to the registry

+   Options:
-         --verbose print more information about what is happening
+   --verbose           Show more output
+   --all               Build all containers, including author and worker --core              Build only the core services  [default: True] -s, --service TEXT  Build one service - multiple ok --clean             Remove all containers and images before starting --help              Show this message and exit.

+   Commands:
+   checkdb  Check the database and run migrations env      Check key environment variables and exit full     Build the wheels, images, and restart the services image    Build the docker images list     List the services and last build push     Push the images to Docker Hub restart  Restart the runestone docker services wheel    Build the python wheels

-The ``build.py`` script will build one or all of the Python wheels and Docker images, when that completes it will stop and run ``docker-compose up -d``. to restart one or more images.
+The ``build`` command will build one or all of the Python wheels and Docker images, when that completes it will stop and run ``docker-compose up -d``. to restart one or more images.
 It will also do a minimal check of your environment variables to make sure you have the ones you need.
 It will not check to see if they are correct.
-If you are missing any that are required for the build.py script to run it will tell you which ones are missing and then stop.
+If you are missing any that are required for the build script to run it will tell you which ones are missing and then stop.

 When developing and you need multiple servers running